 J.K.
 Adams offers these racks in two wood options, oak, and ash, and all are backed up with a lifetime warranty.

 Sorbus Free Standing Wine Rack, 40 Bottles

 It’s fine to store your wine in your regular refrigerator for up to a few days.
-Of course, fridges are known for getting messy so you’ll want to pick up an easy-to-clean wine rack, like this one from mDesign.
-This clear plastic wine rack holds two bottles horizontally and is stackable for those who have the room.
+Of course, fridges are known for getting messy, so you’ll want to pick up an easy-to-clean wine rack, like this one from mDesign.
+This clear plastic wine rack holds two bottles horizontally and two vertically and is stackable for those who have the room.